metalabdesign/AsyncAwait/README.md

    progressBar.visibility = View.INVISIBLE
 }
 ```
 The point is that you can write asynchronous code in a simple imperative style.
 Calling `await` to run code in background doesn't lock UI thread.
 Then execution _continues_ in UI thread after background work is finished.
-There is no magic, see how it works (LINK HERE).
+There is no magic, see [how it works](#how-it-works).

 ## Usage